inverno-io/inverno-mods/doc/reference-guide.md

 #### Server-sent events

-[Server-sent events](https://www.w3.org/TR/eventsource/) provide a way to send server push notifications to a client.
-It is based on [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) over HTTP/1.x and regular streams over HTTP/2.
+[Server-sent events][server-sent-events] provide a way to send server push notifications to a client.
+It is based on [chunked transfer encoding][chunked-transfer-encoding] over HTTP/1.x and regular streams over HTTP/2.
 The API provides an easy way to create SSE endpoints.

 ```java
 ExchangeHandler<Exchange> handler = exchange -> {